-Chester (Deva Victrix) was one of the three permanent legionary fortress of Roman Britain.
-Home to the 20th Legion, or Valeria Victrix, for around two centuries, it was founded in the early AD 70s as part of the northward advance of Roman arms.
-Inscriptions show that at least some of the primary buildings were built under the governor Agricola, celebrated by his son in law, the Roman historian Tacitus.
-This was one of the largest legionary fortresses in the Roman empire, containing unique and anomalous buildings which hint at a rather greater intended status.
+Chester (Deva Victrix) was one of the three permanent legionary fortresses of Roman Britain.
+Home to the 20th Legion, or Valeria Victrix, for around two centuries, it was founded in the early AD 70s.
+Inscriptions reveal that at least some of the primary buildings were built under the governor Agricola, celebrated by his son in law, the Roman historian Tacitus.

-The site of Chester guarded the access across the river Dee into north Wales, in a strategic position that separated the potentially troublesome peoples of north Wales from those of northern England.
-It remained a military base for the entire period of Roman occupation of Britain, and for most of this time it housed the 20th legion Valeria Victrix.
-The Dee was navigable up to Chester, and this made the site the principal Roman port of the Irish Sea coast, and it remained important through the medieval period until eclipsed by the rise of the deep water port of Liverpool.
+The site of Chester guarded the access across the river Dee into north Wales in a strategic position that separated the potentially troublesome people of north Wales from those of northern England.
+The city remained a military base for the entire period of Roman occupation of Britain.
+The Dee was navigable up to Chester, making the site the principal Roman port of the Irish sea coast.
+However, as the Dee silted up, it became eclipsed by the rise of the deep water port of Liverpool.

-Outside the fortress a civilian settlement grew up, and an amphitheatre was built as part of the original conception.
+Outside the fortress a civilian settlement sprang up, and in around AD 100, an amphitheatre was built as part of the original conception.
 This grew to be the most elaborate and largest amphitheatre in the province, with a capacity of up to 7,000.
 Half of it is still standing, allowing us to view north and east entrances.

 See something old in a new way